 Use and modify this in any AI tool:

 Explain tokens in AI like I'm a smart professional who has never written code.
-What are they, why do they matter, and how do they affect the way I should structure my conversations with AI?
-Include a practical example showing how the same request can use very different amounts of tokens depending on how it's written.
+Cover: what tokens actually are and how they relate to words, why they matter for cost (input vs output pricing), speed, and context limits, how different models have different token costs and capabilities, and include a practical example showing how the same request can use very different amounts of tokens depending on how it's written.
+Keep it concrete — real numbers, real tradeoffs.

 Markdown.